realworldocaml/book/book/testing/README.md

  (inline_tests))
 ```

 Here's what our new test looks like.
-You'll also notice that it's a
-little more concise this way.

 ```ocaml file=examples/erroneous/test_eq-inline_test/test.ml
 open Base